 The Focus Areas were built from the input of City staff, Stakeholders, and County Planning analysis.
-These are the initial areas that were selected; however, these areas are subject to change based on input from the public and Project Team.
+These are the initial areas that were selected; however, these areas are subject to change as the plan is updated and conditions change.

 THE FOCUS AREAS